 - Help your child get emotionally regulated.
 Kids usually do this best by crying in the safety of our arms/presence.
 Now that you're calm, you can offer your compassion to help him feel safe enough to cry.
-Breathe your way through this, reminding yourself that her tears are her way of opening his heart to reconnecting.
+Breathe your way through this, reminding yourself that his tears are his way of opening his heart to reconnecting.

 Step 3: Learn the Lesson

 - Learn.
 When you're calm, reflect on what you can learn from what happened.
 How can you support yourself to stay more emotionally regulated?
-(Allow more time, get more sleep, better organization, fewer commitments, see things from your child's perspective more?)
+(Allow more time, get more sleep, fewer commitments, see things from your child's perspective?)